nellem23/js-fall-2014/homework/wk3.md

 ```

-- Bonus: Change the class `left` so that another field animates when you click.
+- Bonus: Change the class `lefty` so that a field animates when you click.